Kinkora, New Jersey

-Kinkora is an unincorporated community in Mansfield Township, in Burlington County, New Jersey, United States.
+Kinkora is an unincorporated community in Mansfield Township, in Burlington County, in the U.S. state of New Jersey.
 This community used to be a rail terminal for the Kinkora branch and its junction with the Amboy Division of the railroad.
 The name "Kinkora" is of Native American origin, and the area was known as Quinkoringh.

 Transportation

 New Jersey Transit provides bus service to and from Philadelphia on the 409 route.